3r3bu5x9/FortranSem1/README.md

   - embedded commas are illegal
   - decimal point required in mantissa
   - decimal point not allowed in exponent
+  - _precision_ no of bits allocated to the mantissa
+  - _range_ no of bits allocated to the exponent
 - `CHARACTER`
   - declaration: `CHARACTER(15) :: var` here 15 is the length of the string `var`
   - consists of strings of alphanumeric characters
   - is a string of characters enclosed in single (') or double (") quotes
   - The minimum number of characters in a string is 0
   - characters between the two single or double quotes are said to be in a character context
+- `LOGICAL`
+  - declaration: `LOGICAL :: var`
+  - can hold `TRUE` or `FALSE`

+### Variable names
+- names starting with i,j,k,l,m,n are assumed to be `INTEGER`
+-  A variable name must start with an letter.
+After that, the rest of the name can contain only letters (a--z), digits (0--9) or underscore character _ (no blanks!)
+-  A variable name can be no longer than 31 characters.
+- declarations take place before the first executable statement

 ### Constants
 `type, PARAMETER :: var = val` makes var immutable